threader/PC-Tuning/docs/building.md

 ## Convert to ISO

 This step is not required if you are [installing using DISM Apply-Image](./pre-install.md#booting-into-the-iso).
-Use the command below to convert the extracted ISO to an ISO file which will be created on the Desktop
+Use the command below to convert the extracted ISO to an ISO file which will be created on the desktop.

 ```bat
 "%OSCDIMG%" -m -o -u2 -udfver102 -l"FINAL" -bootdata:2#p0,e,b"%EXTRACTED_ISO%\boot\etfsboot.com"#pEF,e,b"%EXTRACTED_ISO%\efi\microsoft\boot\efisys.bin" "%EXTRACTED_ISO%" "%userprofile%\Desktop\FINAL.iso"